What are the categories & classifications of Japanese sake?

 The raw materials used to produce brewing alcohol are mainly from natural sources such as sugar cane and are high quality alcohol.
 So, brewing alcohol is added to the sake to adjust the taste and make it light and refreshing to drink without affecting the natural aroma and flavor of the sake.

-So it is important to understand: the addition of brewing alcohol does not automatically make the sake cheap or bad.
-(On the contrary, two of the top categories of sake (Ginjō and Daiginjō) are precisely such sake with added brewing alcohol).
+So it is important to understand: the addition of brewing alcohol does not automatically make sake cheap or bad.
+On the contrary, two of the top categories of sake (Ginjō and Daiginjō) exactly such sake with added brewing alcohol.

-It depends rather on the quantity, the quality of the basic ingredients and the quality and attention of the manual work in the production process.
+It depends more on the quality of the ingredients and the quality and attention of the manual work in the production process.

 Junmai, Junmai Ginjō and Junmai Daiginjō: sake without added brewing alcohol

 Junmai (純米), Junmai Ginjō (純米吟醸) and Junmai Daiginjō (純米大吟醸) are sake made only from rice, Kōji and water.